hujhax/austin-improv-wiki/Shows/The Double Barrel.md

 ## History
 The Double Barrel originated as an [[Austin Improv Collective]]-branded show in 2005.

-Later, the show was taken over by [[The Hideout]], which had always hosted the event.
+Later, the show was taken over by [[Theatres/The Hideout|The Hideout]], which had always hosted the event.

 Finally, in April of 2010, the show was replaced by *[[Shows/The Spectacle|The Spectacle]]*.